Deccatron/HydraV-Shellcode-Injector/README.md

-# HydraV-Shellcode-Injector
+# HydraV-Shellcode-Injector, Developed By Deccatron

-HydraV is an open source shellcode injector with a user friendly GUI, written entirely in python.
+_HydraV was made entirely for educational purposes, please do not use HydraV with malicious intent._